 It’s weird reading the definition because some of it describes the way I view the world quite strongly.
 Apparently the INFJ group is the most uncommon of the personality types, with only 1.5% of the population being so inclined (if you want to believe the statistics).
 I was amused when I noticed that the common appellation for the group is that of “Author”, “Seer”, or “Counsellor-Idealist”.
 Though, I’ve never been too keen on the dolphin as the symbol of the group.
-I’d have preferred something that is less identified with wishy-washy stoners–though, dolphins aren’t that cute, and are capable of some very nasty behaviour; never trust an animal that smiles that much…
+Though, dolphins aren’t that cute when you read up on their behaviour; never trust an animal that smiles that much…

 Of course, these categories rarely talk about the negative aspect of being an INFJ, which I’m sure, many of my friends could tell me!
 It is hinted at, in one description I read, that INFJs are prone to personality problems, probably manifesting from some of our more paradoxical impulses (i.e “These bozos are quietly insane; they just hide their freakish notions better than some.”).

 The various personality groups remind me that I should remember them when creating characters.
 It’s an easy shorthand for establishing realistic personalities, because the Myers-Briggs types reflect that people are not straightforward, but often hold contrary opinions.
 That kind of complexity is important in creating three-dimensional, and real, fictional characters.